-Professional Ethics and Character – Who a Lawyer is and How they Behave
+Professional Ethics and Character – Who a Lawyer is and How a lawyer behaves

 Legal practice is about much more than knowing the law – it is also about acting to preserve the critical role of justice in our society.
 Earning the trust of your clients, colleagues and the public requires a life-long commitment to ethics, integrity, and fairness in all that you do.

 CPLED’s Competency Framework prepares students by going beyond the ethical obligations outlined in the code of conduct to understanding the qualities and characteristics lawyers must embody to ensure that decision making is guided by ethics and integrity.